Traditional method: Second fermentation

 The blended wine is put in bottles along with yeast and a small amount of sugar, called the liqueur de tirage, stopped with a crown cap or another temporary plug, and stored in a wine cellar horizontally for a second fermentation.
-Under the Appellation d'origine contrôlée (AOC), NV (non-vintage) Champagne is required to age for 15 months to develop completely.
+Under the appellation d'origine contrôlée (AOC), NV (non-vintage) Champagne is required to age for 15 months to develop completely.
 In years where the harvest is exceptional, a vintage (millesime) is declared and the wine must mature for at least three years.

 During the secondary fermentation, the carbon dioxide is trapped in the wine in solution.
-The amount of added sugar determines the pressure of the bottle.
+The amount of added sugar determines the ultimate pressure in the bottle.
 To reach the standard value of 6 bars (600 kPa) inside the bottle, it is necessary to have 18 grams of sugar; the amount of yeast (Saccharomyces cerevisiae) is regulated by the European Commission (Regulation 1622/2000, 24 July 2000) to be 0.3 gram per bottle.
 The liqueur de tirage is then a mixture of sugar, yeast and still Champagne wine.

-Aging on lees
+Ageing on lees

-Non-vintage Champagne wine is legally unsellable until 15 months’ in-bottle aging on lees.
+Non-vintage Champagne wine is legally unsellable until 15 months' in-bottle aging on lees.
 Champagne's AOC also requires vintage Champagnes age 3 years before disgorgement, but most top producers hold bottles on lees for 6–8 years.

 Riddling

 After ageing, the lees must be consolidated for removal.
 The bottles undergo a process known as riddling (remuage in French).
 In this stage, the bottles are placed on special racks called pupitres that hold them at a 35° angle, with the crown cap pointed down.
 Once a day (every two days for Champagne), the bottles are given a slight shake and turn, alternatively on right then left, and dropped back into the pupitres, with the angle gradually increased.
 The drop back into the rack causes a slight tap, pushing sediments toward the neck of the bottle.
-In 10 to 14 days (8 to 10 weeks for Champagne), the position of the bottle is straight down, with the lees settled in the neck.
-(This time can be shortened by moving the bottle more than once a day, and by using modern, less sticky strains of yeast.)
+In 10 to 14 days (8 to 10 weeks for Champagne), the position of the bottle is straight down, with the lees settled in the neck (this time can be shortened by moving the bottle more than once a day, and by using modern, less sticky strains of yeast).

 Manual riddling is still done for some Prestige Cuvées in Champagne, but has otherwise been largely abandoned because of the high labour costs.
 Mechanised riddling equipment (a gyropalette) is used instead.

-Many stores now sell riddling racks for decorative storage of finished wine.
+Many stores sell riddling racks for decorative storage of finished wine.